EOSgithub/linked-blog-starter-md/The Dragonlords.md

 The Dragonlords were settlers who came across the sea during the Xanderiad, along with their bounded dragon mounts.

-They took the side of the settlers, then waged war on the natives and their gods [[Sydon]] and [[Lutheria]].
+They took the side of the settlers, then waged war on the natives and their gods [[Sydon]] and [[Remote Notes/Lutheria]].
 Tide of war shifted several times, until an Oath of Peace was signed by new gods.

 #### PCs might find following infos :